ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

 Sea Level Pressure
 `````````````````````
-In the Sea Level Pressure (SLP) plot, the ``control`` and ``test_expt`` plots are nearly identical at forecast hour f000, so the difference plot is entirely white.
+In the Sea Level Pressure (SLP) plots, the ``control`` and ``test_expt`` plots are nearly identical at forecast hour f000, so the difference plot is entirely white.

 .. figure:: _static/plots/slp_diff_regional_f000.png
       :align: center

       *Difference Plot for Sea Level Pressure at f000*

-As the forecast continues, the results begin to diverge, as evidenced by the spattering of light blue dispersed across the f006 SLP plot.
+As the forecast continues, the results begin to diverge, as evidenced by the spattering of light blue dispersed across the f006 SLP difference plot.

 .. figure:: _static/plots/slp_diff_regional_f006.png
       :align: center